gryphonshafer/cbqz-site/docs/rules/CBQ_rule_book.md

 Queries with the same numerical identifier have the same base subtype and translation.
 So for the purpose of query base subtype selection, consider only numerical identifiers.

-In every quiz, excluding any necessary breaking of ties, each numerically identified query has a base subtype based on a sequential flow through all base subtypes in order, then randomized.
+In every quiz, each numerically identified query has a base subtype based on a sequential flow through all base subtypes in order, then randomized.
 For example, in a 3-team quiz with 12 numerical identified queries, the pre-randomized base subtype set is: PCQFPCQFPCQF.

 Each numerically identified query has a translation based on the randomized set of translations from a quiz’s material, then sequentially repeated.
 For example, if a quiz’s material contains translations “A”, “B”, and “C” in randomized order “CAB”, then in a 2-team quiz, the set of numerical identified queries have the translation sequence: CABCABCA.